remiebeling/MageProfis_ResponsiveToolkit/README.md

 ###Responsive js tools
 When this module is active you can use the "responsive"-object.

-The "responsive"- method gives you the ability to match bootstraps breakpoints witch js easily. just pass the breakpoint you want to test for to the isBreakpoint() - Method.
+The isBreakpoint() - Method gives you the ability to exactly match bootstraps breakpoints with js easily.
+Just pass the breakpoint you want to test for.

 example: